config

 Examples:

-# Delete with confirmation
+# Delete with confirmation prompt

-entra-auth-cli config delete --name old-profile
+entra-auth-cli config delete -p old-profile

 # Delete multiple profiles